biaslyze-dev/biaslyze/docs/sources/biaslyze/bias_detectors/counterfactual_biasdetector.md

 Detect hints of bias by calculating counterfactual token scores for protected concepts.

-The counterfactual score is defined as the difference between the predicted p robability score for the original text and the predicted probability score for the counterfactual text.
+The counterfactual score is defined as the difference between the predicted probability score for the original text and the predicted probability score for the counterfactual text.

 $$counterfactual_score = P(x=1|counterfactual_text) - P(x=1|original_text),$$